Ashmesh-Dawande/Building-the-Best-T20I-11-A-Data-Driven-Approach-to-Cricket-Analysis/README.md

 # Building-the-Best-T20I-11-A-Data-Driven-Approach-to-Cricket-Analysis

-Data Collection: Collect data from various sources such as ESPNcricinfo, Cricbuzz,Howzstat etc.
+Data Collection: Collect data from various sources such as ESPNcricinfo, Cricbuzz,Howzstat etc using Brightdata.
 Data Cleaning: Clean the collected data and remove irrelevant or inconsistent data.
 Data Analysis: Analyze the data using statistical techniques to identify patterns and trends in player.
 Analyzing different attributes for a batsmen,bowler and all rounder.
 Best T20I 11 Selection: Use the predictive model and other data-driven insights to build the best T20I 11 team.